The Vagus Nerve and Sleep Quality: Your Path to Deeper Rest

 • Increased sleep latency (time to fall asleep)

-• More frequent nighttime awakenings
+• More frequent nighttime awakenings, particularly between 2am and 4am

 • Higher cortisol levels disrupting circadian rhythm